dhanish55511/notebook-generator/README.md

 ```
     python main.py
 ```
-The generated .dsnb notebook will appear in the /output directory (or your configured output path).
+The generated .dsnb notebook will appear in the output directory.